MichaelKreil/openbots/docs/index.md

 Interestingly, this issue is reflected in a reproducible flaw of the Botometer: If one creates a new Twitter account and send only one tweet, this account will immediately be classified as a social bot by this tool.

-## Studies of other researchers using botometer
+## Studies of other researchers using Botometer

 - [Cannabis Surveillance With Twitter Data: Emerging Topics and Social Bots.](https://doi.org/10.2105/AJPH.2019.305461)
 - [Social Bots in Election Campaigns: Theoretical, Empirical, and Methodological Implications](https://doi.org/10.1080/10584609.2018.1526238)

 ## Summary

-Botometer is a *blackbox algorithm* that classifies people as bots and can thus delegitimise the cause of entire movements.
+Botometer is a *blackbox algorithm* that classifies people as bots and delegitimises the cause of entire movements.

+Algorithms with social impact should be open source.

 # Research team: Berkeley/Swansea